Information for Prospective Playwrights

 I am a playwright and a member of the DGA.
 This is the baseline from which I make business decisions and interact with playwrights.
 At Gitelman & Good Publishers, we are committed to supporting playwrights, empowering educators, and expanding access to meaningful new theatre.

 As we grow, we look forward to building a thriving community of writers who share our vision.
+We champion great plays that deserve a life in the classroom—and we’re eager to work with writers who in turn actively support and promote the work we’re doing together.
 If you have any further questions, or if there's something not covered here that you'd like to discuss, I’d love to hear from you.
 You can email me directly at jason@gitelmangoodpublishers.com.

 Thank you, and I look forward to working with you!